JuanScerriE/dsa-coursework/README.md

 **Note:** The Python 3 executable might be under a different alias/name.
 You might need to write `python3` instead of `python`.
-(This is done to make sure there are not conflicts between Python 2 and Python 3.)
+(This is done to make sure there are no conflicts between Python 2 and Python 3.)